dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-Only some kinds of declarations can be declared abstract.
+Only modules may be declared abstract.
-In the example, a const declaration cannot be abstract.

 ## **Error: a function-by-method has a ghost function body and a non-ghost method body; a function-by-method declaration does not use the 'ghost' keyword.**